LoNLI: An Extensible Framework for Testing Diverse Logical Reasoning Capabilities for NLI: LoNLI: Observations and Analysis

-We fine-tune and plot RoBERTa-large and RoBERTa-large-MNLI accuracies in the \texttt{loo} setting in Figure \ref{fig:crosscap} (BERT results in Appendix).
-The X-axis denotes the capabilities that are removed.
+We fine-tune and plot RoBERTa-large and RoBERTa-large-MNLI accuracies in the \texttt{loo} setting in Figure \ref{fig:crosscap} (BERT results in Figure~\ref{fig:crosscap_bert}).
+The X-axis denotes the left-out capabilities (i.e., withheld during training).
 The Y-axis denotes test accuracy per capability (left-out capability's test accuracy for \textit{diag}, average with error bars for others).
-We observe the following patterns. \\ \textbf{Can capabilities be acquired by training on others?} For both models (in \texttt{loo}), the average test performance of the left out capabilities remain low (RB-MNLI: $70.5\pm 20.7$, RB: $64.8\pm16.64$), showing most capabilities (and our selected templates) need some unique reasoning or information not provided by others.
-The capabilities comparative, conditional, coreference, implicature, quantifier, spatial, and temporal shows most degradation (compared to \texttt{loo-all}). \\ \textbf{Are there any spurious correlations?} Leaving most capabilities seem to improve quantifier and implicature performance (compared to \texttt{loo-all} scenario).
+We observe the following patterns. \\ \textbf{Can capabilities be acquired by training others?} For both models (in \texttt{loo}), the average test performance of the left-out capabilities remains low (RB-MNLI: $70.5\pm 20.7$, RB: $64.8\pm16.64$), showing most capabilities (and our selected templates) need some unique reasoning or information not provided by others.
+The capabilities comparative, conditional, coreference, implicature, quantifier, spatial, and temporal show the most degradation (compared to \texttt{loo-all}, where examples from all capabilities are used during training). \\ \textbf{Are there any spurious correlations?} Leaving most capabilities seem to improve quantifier and implicature performance (compared to \texttt{loo-all} scenario).
 While implicature performance can be explained, we experiment with RoBERTa-large-MNLI in \texttt{boi} setting where we train on one capability and test on others.
 Other than lexical, numerical, implicature and spatial, each category individually improves on quantifier ($3.4 \pm 10.7$) compared to RoBERTa-large-MNLI model.
-A very similar, but prominent improvement happens on numerical ($12.94 \pm 11.78$), and spatial ($10.36 \pm 14.24$).
-Interestingly, for spatial and numerical, there is hardly any information in other templates; showing how easily these models pick up spurious patterns. \\ \textbf{Does MNLI Finetuning \textit{help} acquire the harder capabilities?} For RoBERTa-large and bert-base (in appendix), finetuning on MNLI followed by other categories do not seem to help pick up comparative, quantifier, and implicature.
-From both models, we observe that for comparative, quantifier, and implicature; the left-out capability's accuracy (in \texttt{loo}, see \textit{diag} in Fig.~\ref{fig:crosscap}) often degrade when we use MNLI-finetuned model, compared to the pretrained model.
-This underscores the necessity for category-specific evaluation, and enhancement of NLI systems.
+A very similar, but prominent improvement happens for numerical ($12.94 \pm 11.78$), and spatial ($10.36 \pm 14.24$).
+Interestingly, for spatial and numerical, there is hardly any relevant information in other templates; showing how easily these models pick up unintended spurious patterns. \\ \textbf{Does MNLI Finetuning \textit{help} acquire the harder capabilities?} For RoBERTa-large and BERT-base (in Fig.~\ref{fig:crosscap}, \ref{fig:crosscap_bert}), finetuning on MNLI followed by other categories do not seem to help pick up comparative, quantifier, and implicature.
+From both models, we observe that for comparative, quantifier, and implicature; the left-out capability's accuracy (in \texttt{loo}, see \textit{diag} in Fig.~\ref{fig:crosscap}) often degrades when we use MNLI-finetuned model, compared to the pre-trained model.
+This underscores the necessity for category-specific evaluation and enhancement of NLI systems.